 In the years to come, Artificial Intelligence coupled with nanotechnology, robotics, geoengineering and other emerging technologies of tomorrow will enable us to control the climate of the planet, let alone the weather.
 Thus, in the not-so-distant future, we can build weather grids controlling the weather in certain cities, cleanse smog and other pollutants with the help of environmental nanobots, or even get rid of wires everywhere on the planet since electricity will be mostly wireless!*

 Video: Transcendence: "This is your dream" (Voice of Johnny Depp, 1-min.video)

 Today's green technologies and decentralized renewable energy systems are great first steps in the right direction as long as they are fairly distributed worldwide and become accessible even in the poorest regions of the world.
 Otherwise, we'll only exacerbate the economic distress of the lagging nations...*

 P.S.
-That was an exclusive abridged excerpt from the book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" (2019) by Alex M. Vikoulov available on Amazon and directly from this website.
+That was an exclusive abridged excerpt from my new book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" available now on Amazon, Audible, from Barnes & Noble, and directly from EcstadelicNET webstore.

 Tags: Global Warming, Climate Change, environment pollution, deforestation, loss of biodiversity, Artificial Intelligence, Strong Artificial Intelligence, robotics, nanotechnology, environmental nanobots, friendly AI, malevolent AI, intelligence explosion, weather grids, climate change alarmism, climate change populism, environmental extrimism, inconvenient truth, Paris climate agreement, OpenAI, geoengineering